 Modes of Interview

 Typically, b-schools conduct interviews via two methods, namely, in-person or through Skype (if you are situated away from the location of the university).
-The nature and objective of the interview, however, remains the same for both the methods.
-If you have to appear for a Skype interview, you need to make sure that the internet connectivity is strong, room lighting is appropriate and your mic and speaker works properly.
+The nature and objective of the interview, however, remain the same for both methods.
+If you have to appear for a Skype interview, you need to make sure that the internet connectivity is strong, room lighting is appropriate and your mic and speaker work properly.

 Also Read: How to Crack an Interview

-In particular, the admission’s board at Harvard Business School, Columbia Business School and other top MBA colleges around the globe do not have a specific and defined mould in which the applicants should fit in.
+In particular, the admission board at Harvard Business School, Columbia Business School and other top MBA colleges around the globe do not have a specific and defined mould in which the applicants should fit.
 Instead, they highly value diversity and encourage students from various backgrounds to apply.
 Therefore, the more unique your reason(s) are for the ‘why MBA’ interview question, the better your chances are to get into your chosen institution.
-Applicants tend to search and adapt their reasons by talking to alumni and professors, however, this may act against you as a few subjective and follow up questions may contradict your statements.
-In these kind of scenarios, for instance, if you have switched fields in the past, there are higher chances you may be asked on why you did so or if you worked at an NGO for a while, explaining how it helped you can serve in your favour.
+Applicants tend to search and adapt their reasons by talking to alumni and professors, however, this may act against you as a few subjective and follow-up questions may contradict your statements.
+In these kinds of scenarios, for instance, if you have switched fields in the past, there are higher chances you may be asked why you did so or if you worked at an NGO for a while, explaining how it helped you can serve in your favour.

 Bonus: The interview committee at Harvard University and MIT Sloan will most likely consist of two interviewers who will ask you questions on your entire application.
 And you will be asked to submit a post-interview reflection as well.

 Why MBA Interview Question: One or Many Reasons?